AbdelrahmanEssamA/PokeDex-App/README.md

 # Pokedex React App
-sing PokeApi this App fetches the date of the first 3 gen Pokemons with the abiltu to select any one of them to display more information and live searching feature
+Using PokeApi this App fetches the data of the first 3 gen Pokemons with the abilty to select any one of them to display more information and live searching feature

 ## Deployment
 https://determined-jones-0cf83e.netlify.app/